LucasMagaldi/challenge-hubxp/README.md

 - MongoDB: Database for persistent storage.
 - LocalStack: Simulated AWS S3 environment for local development.

+# Infrastructure Configuration with Docker Compose
+The entire infrastructure required for this project is already pre-configured in the Docker Compose file.
+This setup simplifies the deployment and orchestration of the necessary services.

 # Prerequisites
 Before running this project, ensure you have the following installed: